CDM Regulations 2015: Fundamentals

 By the end of the course, you will be able to:

-- Demonstrate knowledge of what has changed under the CDM regulations 2015
+- Identify the duty-holders under the CDM regulations

-- Assess the impact these changes will have on you and your company’s operation
+- Assess the impact these duties have on you and your company’s operation

-- Identify practical techniques to meet client, contractor and designer duties and requirements
+- Identify practical techniques to meet relevant client, contractor and designer duties and requirements

 This course will cover: